Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Libraries.md

 - in Hungary it was mainly the same as other areas in europe
 	- one of the first large library: pannonhalma bencés library
-		- this library had one of the words which were written in Hungarian
+		- this library had one of the first words which were written in Hungarian

-	- Corvinus Mathias's library (1458-1490)
+	- Corvinus Mathias's library (1458-1490) s
 		- had a significant collection of ancient, religious, scientific, and artistic books, manuscripts, and caudexes.
 It was started and maintained by King Mathias and was his own private library.

 	- National Széchenyi Library